gitphill/ldap-alpine/README.md

 ### Tail container

-Performs build, runs a container then tails the logs from the container:
+To perform a build, run a container then tail the logs from the container:

 ```
 make up